chrisandoryan/Plainmaker/README.md

 ## Quick Start (Example)

-You have to create a Python class that implements `IEncryptorDecryptor` interface.
-Then, in most cases you will only need to override some of the 4 methods above according to your needs.
+First, you have to create a Python class that implements `IEncryptorDecryptor` interface.
+Then, in most cases you will only need to override some of the 4 interface methods above according to your needs.

-Here is an implementation example to decrypt every HTTP request using static key (`secure_r4ndom_key_1337`) and IV (`secure_r4ndom_IV_1338`) and calling a user-defined function named `my_decryption_algorithm()`:
+Here is an implementation example to decrypt every HTTP request using a static key (`secure_r4ndom_key_1337`) and IV (`secure_r4ndom_IV_1338`) and then calls a user-defined function named `my_decryption_algorithm()` to decrypt the content of the HTTP request body:

 ```python
 class MyCustomEncryptorDecryptor(IEncryptorDecryptor):